AparAhuja/Phoenix/README.md

 # Project Phoenix
-Phoenix is simulation platform to study microbial growth.
+Phoenix is simulation platform to study microbial growth.\n For example.
-For example.
 It can be used for game theoretic analysis of various evolutionary strategies.